fant5y/professional-profile/README.md

 ## Built With

-This project was built from scratch using modern web technologies:
+This project was built from scratch using modern web technologies (with a little help from Gemini 2.5 Pro for efficiency):

 * **HTML5**
 * **Tailwind CSS** for utility-first styling and responsive design.